 CIRCA Projects are proud to present a new programme of exhibitions of singlescreen artist film and video work in a new dedicated space, in Sunderland, entitled

-Please check our website for up to date seasonal information and activities.
+Please check the front of our website for availability and times www.downatthefarm.co.uk

 Whatever the season, come rain or shine – the award-winning WWT Washington Wetland Centre is the perfect place to connect with nature.